-This Mexican Hot Chocolate recipe is made with cocoa powder, cinnamon, vanilla and a mix of chili powders for just a touch of warmth.
-It has just the right amount of chocolate and spice.
+Make this Mexican Hot Chocolate recipe with whole milk, cocoa powder, cinnamon, vanilla and a dash of chili powder for a touch of warmth.
+It's ready in minutes all in one pot.
+Mix, heat, pour, enjoy.

-For toppings, the sky is the limit!
+For toppings, the sky is the limit.
 However, I like to use whipped cream, cocoa powder, and chocolate shavings, and serve them with cinnamon sticks that you can use for stirring.
-If desired!

 First, add the milk, sugar, cocoa powder, cinnamon, vanilla, chili powders and salt to a pot.